15 Awesome Things to do in Pai, Thailand

-The common term I had heard about Pai from then on was “go for two days, stay for two weeks.”
+The common saying I heard about Pai before visiting was that you would “go there for two days, stay for two weeks.”
 I hardly knew anything about this secluded village in the mountains.
 I doubted I would actually be around that long.
 However, I soon discovered there are so many things to do in Pai that I couldn’t leave!